waggle-sensor/sage-website/news/2024-01-10-sage-testbed.md

 Further, since the testbed is maintained here at Argonne in a more maintainance friendly environment, we can better support users interested trying more cutting-edge or low level experiments on devices.

 Does this sounds exciting to you?
-If so, visit the [Node Credentials](https://portal.sagecontinuum.org/account/access) section of the Sage Portal and request dev access to the Sage Testbed to get started.
+If so, visit the [Access Credentials](https://portal.sagecontinuum.org/account/access) section of the Sage Portal and request dev access to the Sage Testbed to get started.

 ![Photo of the Sage Testbed at dusk](./img/sage-testbed/sunset.jpg)